Code-Institute-Submissions/CI_MS2/README.md

 * The restaurant has several locations, meaning each location has information specific to it.
 A link to the Locations page can be accessed from any part of the site via the navigation bar.
 This page collates all this information, including addresses and telephone numbers.
-The page also provides an accompanying map where users can view the location, and even compare their distance to any of them.
+The page also provides an accompanying map where users can view the location, and even view their own location.

 ## Credits